 Our memberships make available a number of bets for each gameday… but we’ve seen behind the scenes that you guys are able to produce literally thousands of profitable bets?

 That’s just what’s available due to the amount of games we have – obviously it’s too much for individual punters to handle.
-So a membership like NBA Specials makes available about five of the best-value bets per day… still a good amount of action.
+So a membership like AFL Specials makes available about five of the best-value bets per day… still a good amount of action.

 So what does this mean for members?
 What do they receive to get involved in these player markets?